SAP/cloud-sdk/STYLEGUIDE.md

 <!-- vale on -->

+✅ PLACEHOLDER_NAME

-### Inline Text
+### Use Code Format in Italics in Inline Text

-When placeholders occur in a sentence use code format in italics.
+❌ where `<YOUR-APPLICATION-NAME>` is replaced by the name you specified.

 ✅ Replace _`YOUR_APPLICATION_NAME`_ with the application name.

-❌ where `<YOUR-APPLICATION-NAME>` is replaced by the name you specified.

-Sometimes, italics can be skipped (URL, inline code sample).
+### Use Normal Placeholder Syntax in URL or Inline Code Sample

+❌ as in a JWT issued from the XSUAA, e.g., `https://yourSubdomain.localhost:8080/uaa/oauth/token`.

 ✅ as in a JWT issued from the XSUAA, e.g., `https://YOUR_SUBDOMAIN.localhost:8080/uaa/oauth/token`.

-❌ as in a JWT issued from the XSUAA, e.g., `https://yourSubdomain.localhost:8080/uaa/oauth/token`.

-### Code Block
+### Use Normal Placeholder Syntax Inside a Code Block

-Use the normal placeholder syntax.

 ✅